LegacyFixer

 Automated Python dependency security, without PR noise

-LegacyFixer is a controlled GitHub App that scans selected repositories, detects known vulnerable Python dependencies, and opens review-ready pull requests only when repository settings allow it.
+LegacyFixer is a controlled GitHub App that scans selected Python repositories, detects known vulnerable dependencies, records scan results, and opens review-ready pull requests only when repository settings allow it.

 Audit-driven, not generative

-Uses pip-audit for known Python dependency vulnerabilities.
+Uses dependency-security checks for known Python vulnerabilities.
 LegacyFixer does not rewrite application logic.

 Review-first workflow

-Creates isolated branches and pull requests for human review.
-It does not merge automatically.
+When PR creation is enabled, fixes are proposed through isolated branches and pull requests for human review.

 No PR flooding

-Repository-level limits control how many automated pull requests can be open at once.
+Repository-level settings control whether pull requests are created and how many can be open at once.

 LegacyFixer does not make broad code changes, refactor applications, or merge anything automatically.
 Fixes are proposed through pull requests for human review.